solemnsky/solemnsky-haxe/README.md

 I have chosen the [Haxe language](http://haxe.org) for core development.
 Its virtues include:

 - Transpilation to many targets (javascript, flash, C++ to name a few)
-- Generally good OOP-based design, with a powerful type system and GADTs.
+- Generally good OOP-based design, with a powerful type system and GADTs (yay).
 - A small history of being used for indie game development.

-To turn our code into interactive content on the target platforms, there are many haxe-based frameworks to choose from.
-I wrote a simple API that our code runs through (/pure/control), which can then be implemented in many ways; currently we are using Kha.

 ### interfaces

-There are two important interfaces through with our code passes:
+There are two important interfaces through with our code passes along its way to become a thing you can play:

-#### Control (/pure/control/)
+Core: This is an interface representing a game mode, with networking functions and a whole load of stuff.
+It's turned into a Control through one of our UIs in solemnsky.ui.

-This is an interface representing an interactive user interface or server.
+Control: This is an interface representing an interactive user interface or server.
 It's turned into a tangible export through one of our export media.

-#### Core (/pure/solemnsky/core/)

-This is an interface representing a game mode, with networking functions and a whole load of stuff.
-It's turned into a Control through one of our UIs in solemnsky.ui.
+By the power of haxe, the exact same Control object can be turned into a Flash .swf file, a html5 game, or a C++ executible.

 ### the engine